Discussion Guide: Shadows on the Ivy

 Which of the single parents did you think was the strongest; the most likely to succeed?

-If Maggie really wanted to be a parent, and Sarah had died, leaving her Aura’s guardian, do you think she should have kept custody, even though Dorothy was threatening to contest the custody?
+If Maggie really wanted to be a parent, and Sarah had died, leaving her Aura’s guardian, do you think she should have kept custody, even though Dorothy was threatening to contest it?

 What about Max, and his motivation ….
 Have you known people who have defined themselves by their jobs?
 Do you think they would go as far as Max did to protect their careers?